 Traditional Publishing Support

-- A candid, knowledgeable assessment of your work’s readiness for submission to agents and publishers
+A candid, professional assessment of your work’s readiness for submission.
+(With guided improvement where appropriate.)

 $75 per hour, with flat rate options starting at $325

 “Any discipline or indulgence that actually helps nudge you into a position facing the page is acceptable.”
 Janet Burroway

 “Any discipline or indulgence that actually helps nudge you into a position facing the page is acceptable.”